Squirkey89/Gino-s-Italian-Portfolio-project/README.md

   * Below are the results of my testing of the Feedback form.
     * The form will not be submitted if the name and email text boxes or feedback textarea are not filled out.
     * If you try to submit the email without entering an email address, a message will request that you enter your email address.
-    * After selecting the submit button, the page will reload.
-The user remains on the same pag
+    * After selecting the submit button, the user will be directed to the thank you page.
+This confirms the response has been sent.

 # Validator Testing<div id='id-validator'/>
 * HTML